getsettalk/Generate-Signed-apk-in-react-native/README.md

  ```
 You can change **your_key_name** with any name you want, as well as **your_key_alias**.
 This key uses key-size 2048, instead of default 1024 for security reason.

 Thus, this command prompts you for the password of the keystore, the actual key, and the distinguished name fields for your key.
-Hence, everything should be entered manually and carefully.
+Hence, everything should be entered manually and carefully:

 Enter your keystore password: password123